-These are handy not only for caramelizing the surface sugar on your Crème Brûlée, but also adding a bit of toasty colour to other dishes.
+This mini blow torch is handy not only for caramelizing the surface sugar on your Crème Brûlée, but also adding a bit of toasty colour to other dishes.

 Marshmallows, for instance.
 It may be a bit “extra”, but toasting marshmallows on top of a mug of hot chocolate can be fun!

 While the classic flavor of vanilla extract creme brulee is always fantastic, the great thing about creme brulee is that you can definitely play around with things.

 Real Vanilla Beans